Darnell Nurse: Personal life

 Nurse attended St. Thomas More Catholic Secondary School and St. Mary's College, where he was awarded the Bobby Smith Trophy for "OHL Scholastic Player of the Year" following the 2012–13 season.

+Nurse and his wife Mikayla have two sons.

+Family sports connections

 He is the son of former Canadian Football League wide receiver Richard Nurse.
-His sister, Kia, currently plays for the Seattle Storm of the Women's National Basketball Association (WNBA).
-She won two NCAA championship with the Connecticut Huskies, and is a member of the Canadian national team.
-His cousin, Sarah Nurse, won a gold medal at the 2022 winter Olympics and a silver medal with the Canadian national ice hockey team at the 2018 Winter Olympics.
-His uncle, Donovan McNabb, was an NFL quarterback who played in six Pro Bowls and had his number retired by the Philadelphia Eagles.
+His sister, Kia, currently plays for the Chicago Sky of the Women's National Basketball Association (WNBA).
+She won two NCAA championships with the Connecticut Huskies, and is a member of the Canadian national team.
+His cousin Sarah Nurse won a gold medal at the 2022 Winter Olympics with the Canadian national ice hockey team and a silver medal at the 2018 Winter Olympics and is a forward for the PWHL Vancouver professional women's hockey team.
+His uncle Donovan McNabb was an NFL quarterback who played in six Pro Bowls and had his number retired by the Philadelphia Eagles.
+Darnell's cousin Isaac is a professional ice hockey player for the Florida Everblades of the ECHL.

-Nurse and his fiancée Mikayla welcomed their first child, a son named Aiden, on Tuesday, May 25, 2021.